 Sitting in virtually on a class can give you a better idea of your prospective program's subject matter, learning and teaching styles, and student-professor interaction.

-Most of Albers' graduate classes throughout Fall 2020 are online.
+Most of Albers' graduate classes throughout Winter 2021 are online.
 Most are either synchronous or asynchronous:

 Below are current classes open to prospective students.
 All require arrangements made in advance.

 Simply click on the button below your desired class to get information if the class is synchronous or asynchronous, as well as availabilities that will fit your schedule.